-- 6.7 The Insurer shall provide reports (Insured Firms Reports) to the Law Society by no later than 31 October 2011 and 15 December 2011, listing each insured Firm which has obtained Qualifying Insurance from the Insurer incepting in the current Indemnity Period. - 6.8 The Insurer shall provide further Insured Firms Reports to the Law Society by no later as at 31 March 2012, 30 June 2012 and 30 September 2012 of any Firms which have obtained Qualifying Insurance from the Insurer for the current Indemnity Period, which were not included on any previous Insured Firms Report issued by the Insurer for the current Indemnity Period.

-6.9 The form and content of each Insured Firms Report shall be as set out in Schedule 7.
-If there are no insured Firms required to be included by the Insurer on any Insured Firms Report, the Insurer shall instead provide a statement to that effect.
+- 6.9.2each Firm which obtained a Policy from the Insurer in the immediately preceding Indemnity Period but which did not renew its, or purchase a new, Policy with the Insurer for the Indemnity Period commencing on 1 October 2012. - 6.10 The Insurer shall provide further Insured Firms Reports to the Law Society by no later than and as at 31 March 2013, 30 June 2013 and 30 September 2013 of any Firms which have obtained Qualifying Insurance from the Insurer for the current Indemnity Period, which were not included on any previous Insured Firms Report issued by the Insurer for the current Indemnity Period. - 6.10 6.11 The form and content of each Insured Firms Report shall be as set out in Schedule 6.4.
+If there are no insured Firms required to be included by the Insurer on any Insured Firms Report (or no change to the details relating to such insured Firms), the Insurer shall instead provide a statement to that effect.